EVMcrispr/evmcrispr-doc/aragonOS/agent.md

 This would transfer 10 ANT from the agent's wallet to the specified ETH address `0x62Bb362d63f14449398B79EBC46574F859A6045D`

-## Modifying the App

-Using the `exec` command we can create internal actions.

-An exhaustive list of actions that can be performed on the voting app can be found on the [base implementation contract](https://etherscan.io/address/0x8b2bc1aa673aae1ec9c75704f9ad2a475804cec8#writeProxyContract)
+For an exhaustive list of functions that agent can perform, check out the [contract's code on Github](https://github.com/aragon/aragon-apps/blob/master/apps/agent/contracts/Agent.sol)

-We'll use the `newImmediatePayment` function to show the syntax of the `exec` command.
-This is the base syntax:
+## Internal Actions
+Th agent can also perform actions to other apps within the DAO, however the syntax is a bit different:

 `exec {app} {methodName} {parameters}`

+For example:

+`exec agent transfer 0xa117000000f279d81a1d3cc75430faa017fa5a2e agent:1 100e18`

+This would transfer 100 ANT tokens from the first agent to the second agent, given a second agent is installed.